 - the extent that the good or service involved can be replaced by other goods or services, either of local or foreign origin, and taking into consideration the conditions of the substitution and the time required to do so;

 - the existence of regulatory restrictions that limit access to products, the offer of products or demand in the markets involved; and

 - the extent that the allegedly responsible party may unilaterally have influence in the formation of prices or restrict the supply or demand in the market, and the extent to which its competitors are able to counterbalance such power.

-Dominant position is not forbidden by the new Antitrust Law – the prohibition is only focused on the abuse of dominant position.
+A dominant position is not forbidden by the new Antitrust Law – the prohibition is only focused on the abuse of dominant position.
 The abuse of dominant position is a unilateral conduct and, therefore, is not reliant on any kind of contract or agreement with competitors or third parties.
-According to the antitrust authorities, unilateral conduct 'stumbles upon the difficulty of determining to what extent such conducts are part of a valid or competitive behaviour or constitute or result manoeuvres whose meaning is simply to create impediments to entry or reside of competitors in a market'.18 Further, in May 2019, the CNDC published a guide for the analysis of exclusionary abuse of dominant position.
-The aim of the guide is to establish different guidelines for foreseeable decisions.19
+According to the antitrust authorities, unilateral conduct 'stumbles upon the difficulty of determining to what extent such conducts are part of a valid or competitive behaviour or constitute or result manoeuvres whose meaning is simply to create impediments to entry or reside of competitors in a market'.19 Further, in May 2019, the CNDC published a guide for the analysis of exclusionary abuse of dominant position.
+The aim of the guide is to establish different guidelines for foreseeable decisions.20

 ii Exclusionary abuses

 Practices that imply abuse of a dominant position usually involve those practices that obstruct the entry of potential competitors in the market and those that exclude existing competitors.
 Strictly, the abuse of a dominant position can be raised by exploitative or exclusionary conduct, acts or behaviours.